What cases are left on the Supreme Court's emergency docket? Here's a look

 Trump administration lawyers have filed emergency appeals with the nation's highest court a little less than once a week on average since Trump began his second term.

-The court is not being asked to render a final decision but rather to set the rules of the road while the case makes it way through the courts.
+The court is not being asked to render a final decision but rather to set the rules of the road while the case makes its way through the courts.

-The justices have issued orders in 11 cases so far, and the Trump administration has won more than it has lost.
+The justices have issued orders in 13 cases so far.
+The Trump administration has won more than it has lost, including in two cases Friday in which the high court blocked lower court orders involving the Department of Government Efficiency.

 The Trump administration's latest appeal asks the high court to halt an order by U.S. District Judge Brian Murphy in Boston.
 The White House violated his earlier order, Murphy found, with a deportation flight bound for the African nation carrying people from other countries who had been convicted of crimes in the U.S.